Prof.dr. P.H. (Pieter) Hartel

 His research interests include the human factor in cyber security, cyber crime, crypto markets, and block chain technology.
 He was the principal investigator of the recently completed 13.5M Euro EU TREsPASS project on socio technical cyber security risk management.

-Associate editor of Crime Science - a SpringerOpen journal
+Editorial board member of Crime Science - a SpringerOpen journal

 Publications: Google Scholar